SkyPeople Fruit Juice Moves Into Finance

 Financial Regulation

-- Any US incorporated company is subject to a US audit, must comply with GAAP accounting standards and has to hire a US registered, regulated auditor, who is required to comply with the US Sarbanes-Oxley accounting standards law, which covers their auditors as well as client executives.
+- Any US incorporated company is subject to a US audit, must comply with GAAP accounting standards, and has to hire a US registered, regulated auditor, who is required to comply with the US Sarbanes-Oxley accounting standards law, which covers their auditors as well as client executives.
 Regulation is extended to businesses operating outside the United States.

 - In comparison, those companies that list and file in the US as a foreign company must still be compliant with local public company law, and at the very least, audited in China if a 'Limited' company.
 This means all SPU Limited subsidiary companies in China have to be audited in China, as well as the US holdings company.